Voltage-driven dynamics of $\varphi_0$-S/F/S Josephson junctions chains: Introduction

 Recently it was predicted that, besides controlling the magnetization of a single ferromagnet, which is a weak link of the $\varphi_0$-S/F/S JJ, the direct coupling between the phase and the magnetization provides a possibility to establish and control a collective behavior of magnetic moments of different weak links in chains of $\varphi_0$-S/F/S JJs \cite{Bobkov2022,Bobkov2024modes,Bobkov2024many}.
 The collective effects occur due to the extremely long-range interaction between the magnetic moments mediated by the macroscopic superconducting phase \cite{Bobkov2022}.

-Here we investigate the behavior of such coupled chains of $\varphi_0$-S/F/S JJs under the applied external dc voltage $V$ and demonstrate that the presence of the coupling between the phase and the magnetic moment makes the conventional regime, which is usually realized in the coupled chains of JJs, unstable.
+Here we investigate the behavior of such coupled chains of $\varphi_0$-S/F/S JJs under the applied external dc voltage $V$ and demonstrate that the presence of the coupling between the phase and the magnetic moment clearly manifests itself in the IV-characteristics of the system.
+Nonzero $\varphi_0$ makes the conventional regime, which corresponds to the linear growth of the superconducting phase at each of the junctions and oscillating Josephson current and usually occurs in the coupled chains of JJs, unstable.
 The ac electric current induced by the applied voltage excites collective magnetic oscillations in such a system.
 Due to the magnetoelectric coupling they cause a back action on the superconducting phase, which can result in the development of instability.
 The instability begins to increase at voltages that exceed an eigenfrequency of the system \cite{Bobkov2024modes} and the chain goes into another stable regime, in which the superconducting phase differences at individual JJs are not linear functions of time.
 This is accompanied by a significant freezing of the amplitude of oscillations of the magnetic moments and electric current in the chain.
 In addition the oscillation frequency of the current and the magnetic precession becomes a multiple integer of the Josephson frequency.
-Moreover, there is another stable dynamical regime, which is characterized by beats in the Josephson current with a period that corresponds to the difference in frequencies between the acoustic and optical modes of the collective oscillations of the chain \cite{Bobkov2024modes}.
-This regime is clearly seen at the IV-characteristic of the chain.
+This dynamic regime occurs in a wide range of voltages exceeding the voltages corresponding to eigenfrequencies of the system.
+Thus, it is very robust and can serve as a fingerprint of the presence of the magnetoelectric coupling $\varphi_0$.
+While the proposed and implemented in the literature methods to detect the anomalous phase shift are based on the SQUID technology, we propose a simple, easily accessible way to detect the presence of the anomalous phase shift and magnetization-phase coupling in the chains of Josephson junctions by electrical means.
+It is also shown that there is another stable dynamical regime, which is characterized by beats in the Josephson current with a period that corresponds to the difference in frequencies between the acoustic and optical modes of the collective oscillations of the chain \cite{Bobkov2024modes}.
+This regime is also clearly seen at the IV-characteristic of the chain, which provides a method of an experimental detection of the collective magnetic excitations.
+Moreover, the difference between the eigenfrequencies can be found from the beats of ac electric current.
+This allows for a direct measurement of the constant, quantifying the strength of the magnetoelectric coupling between the superconducting phase and the magnetic moment.